rachaelcarroll/rachaelcarroll/README.md

 ### Hi there 👋

-I'm Rachael Carroll ... a front-end developer studying at [Turing School of Software and Design](https://turing.edu/).
+I'm a front-end developer studying at [Turing School of Software and Design](https://turing.edu/).

 - 🗣 Pronouns: she/her
 - 💬 [LinkedIn](https://www.linkedin.com/in/rachaelcarroll/)